SumoLogic/opentelemetry-collector-contrib/processor/fluentbitk8sprocessor/README.md

 - `container_name`
 - `docker_id`

- This plugin is required to correct work of k8s metadata
+ This plugin is required for correct work of k8s metadata